 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Cherokee has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Cherokee has few renters and college students.
 But the biggest reason it is quieter in Cherokee than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Cherokee may be for you.

-As is often the case in a small town, Cherokee doesn't have a public transportation system that people use for their commute.
+Cherokee is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Cherokee in 2010 was $12,900, which is low income relative to North Carolina and the nation.
-This equates to an annual income of $51,600 for a family of four.
-Cherokee also has one of the higher rates of people living in poverty in the nation, with 33.84% of its population below the federal poverty line.
+The per capita income in Cherokee in 2010 was $18,894, which is lower middle income relative to North Carolina and the nation.
+This equates to an annual income of $75,576 for a family of four.

 The most common language spoken in Cherokee is English.
 Other important languages spoken here include Spanish and Native American languages.